 The Cuban Family Reunification Parole Program

-Created in 2007, the Cuban Family Reunification Parole (CFRP) Program allows certain eligible U.S. citizens and lawful permanent residents to apply for parole for their family members in Cuba.
+Created in 2007, the CFRP Program allows certain eligible U.S. citizens and lawful permanent residents (LPRs) to apply for parole for their family members in Cuba.
 If granted parole, these family members may come to the United States without waiting for their immigrant visas to become available.
 Once in the United States, CFRP Program beneficiaries may apply for work authorization while they wait to apply for lawful permanent resident status.

 If you filed a Form I-130 for your relative, you are known as the petitioner and your relative is known as the beneficiary.
 You may be eligible to apply for parole for your relatives in Cuba under the CFRP program if:

-- You are either a U.S. citizen or lawful permanent resident (LPR);
+- You are either a U.S. citizen or LPR;

 - You have an approved Form I-130, Petition for Alien Relative, for a Cuban family member;